Rebounding Pope Francis marks Palm Sunday in Vatican square

 The sun broke through the clouds during the Mass, one of the longest services on the Church’s calendar, as Francis, red vestments placed over his coat, sat in a chair under a canopy erected in the square.

 He took his place there after standing and clutching a braided palm branch in a popemobile that drove at the tail end of a long, solemn procession of cardinals, other prelates and rank-and-file Catholics.
-Each participant carried palm fronds or olive tree branches.
+Participants carried palm fronds or olive tree branches.

 Francis, 86, received antibiotics administered intravenously during his three-day stay.
 He last previous appearance in St. Peter’s Square saw him conduct his his regular Wednesday public audience.
 He was taken to Rome’s Gemelli Polyclinic that same day after feeling ill.